 As per popular hindu beliefs, Ganesha is believed to be the god of intellect, and the remover of obstacles.
 Thus, he is mostly worshiped before the beginning of any auspicious work or during any religious procession or celebration.

 According to mythological stories, Goddess Parvati (the wife of Shiva) once created an idol of a human boy out of clay and some turmeric paste.
 When she breathed life into it using her godly power, the idol came into life.
 Therefore, Ganesha was not born with an elephant head.
 Instead, he looked like a regular human being.

-Once when appointed to safeguard the entrance of the abode of his mother, he took it very seriously and did not even let Lord Shiva enter the room.
+Once when appointed to safeguard the entrance of the abode of his mother, he took his job very seriously and did not even let Shiva (the husband of Parvati) enter the room.
 Outraged Shiva then beheaded him for his impertinence.

 Kamadhenu – The Miraculous Cow